 You can submit a request for a quote by either filling in our building fees estimate request form, or by lodging a 'Quote request' in BuilderNet.

 How long will it take?

 Please allow 10 working days from the date we receive your payment for your meter to be installed.
-Please note, you will need to pay water use changes once a meter has been installed.
+Please note, you be required to pay water use changes once a meter has been installed.

-If you need to put a meter request on hold please contact us on email@example.com or call 13 13 95.
+If you need to put your water meter request on hold, please contact us on email@example.com or call 13 13 95.

 Conditions and requirements for installing a water meter

 We will install the meter 100–150mm above ground level.
 You must maintain a clear space of at least 300mm on each side and 1200mm above the meter.
 Please ensure there is sufficient room to accommodate the meter and its fittings adjacent to the water main and allow for meter reading and maintenance.